WeblateOrg/weblate/docs/admin/deployments.rst

 ===================

 Weblate comes with support for deployment using several technologies.
-This section brings overview of them.
+This section is overview of them.

 .. _docker: